DataDog/documentation/content/en/metrics/custom_metrics/guide/tag-governance-drop-metrics-using-specific-tags.md

 ## Configure the filter transform

 Vector has a wide array of functions that can [transform][7] your data before it is sent to Datadog.
 The simplest way to filter out a metric by a specific tag is to use the [filter transform][8].
-For example, the following components will filter out any metrics where `some_tag` is not `some_value`, ensuring those metrics are dropped in your Vector pipeline.
+For example, the following component filters out any metrics where `some_tag` is not `some_value`, ensuring those metrics are dropped in your Vector pipeline.

 {{< tabs >}}
 {{% tab "YAML" %}}